Who are you?

 engineering-design-jobs

-What a Civil Designer and how to become one
+What is a Civil Designer and how to become one

-Learn what a civil designer does, how they differ from civil engineers, and the skills, tools, and career paths needed to succeed in this essential infrastructure role.
+Learn what a civil designer does, how they're different to civil engineers, and about the skills, tools, and career paths they need to succeed in civil design.

 Author Image